Admir Smajić

 Admir Smajić (born 7 September 1963) is a Bosnian professional football manager and former player.

-He played for the Yugoslav national team and the Bosnia and Herzegovina national team.
+He played in the Yugoslavia national team and the Bosnia and Herzegovina national team.

 Club career

 Partizan

 Born in Bijeljina, SR Bosnia and Herzegovina, Smajić began his career in his local town with FK Radnik Bijeljina.
 In 1979 Radnik reached the 1/8 finals of the Yugoslav Cup with Smajić being part of the team and that sealed him a move to Belgrade to play in FK Partizan.
 He made his senior debut with Partizan in the 1979–80 Yugoslav First League.

 He played 9 consecutive seasons with Partizan, where he won 3 Yugoslav championships.
 Whilst at Partizan he represented Yugoslavia at the 1984 Summer Olympics in Los Angeles where they reached the semi-finals before being eliminated by France.
-Later, in 1987 he also debuted for the main Yugoslav national team.
+Later, in 1987 he also debuted for the main Yugoslavia national team.